sd-powell/portfolio_project_3/README.md

 - [Balsamiq](https://balsamiq.com/) – Used to create wireframes for mobile, tablet and desktop layouts.
 - [Adobe Illustrator](https://www.adobe.com/uk/products/illustrator.html) – Used to design the logo and some UI elements.
-- [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) – Used for cropping, resizing and exporting images in webp format.
+- [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) – Used for cropping, resizing and exporting images in webp format for faster load times and modern compression.

 <a id="development-tools"></a>